The Best Side Hustles for Teachers

 Creating an online course does require some work upfront, but it can be a great way to make passive income.
 Once the course is created, you can sell it over and over again with a limited amount of ongoing work.

-And, thanks to platforms like Teachable, creating an online course is easier than ever before.
+And, thanks to platforms like Teachable, creating an online course is easier than ever.
 You don’t need any experience or technical skills to get started.
 And as far as money goes, the income potential from courses is outstanding.
-It could even become a full-time work-from-home job.
+This potentially lucrative side hustle could even become a full-time work-from-home job.

 To learn how to create and sell an online course, see Online Course Masters.